ethereum/homestead-guide/source/contracts-and-transactions/accessing-contracts-and-transactions.rst

 If we look at the documentation for the `eth_sendTransaction <https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_sendtransaction>`_ we can see that we need to supply several arguments.
 In our case we need to specify the ``from``, ``to`` and ``data`` arguments. ``From`` is the public address of our account and ``to`` the contract address.
 The ``data`` argument is a bit harder.
 It contains a payload that defines which method must be called and with which arguments.
-This is were the ABI comes into play.
+This is where the ABI comes into play.
 The ABI defines how to define and encode data for the EVM.
 You can read `all the details about the ABI here <https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI>`_.

 The bytes of the payload is the function selector and defines which method is called.
 This is done by taking the first 4 bytes from the Keccak hash